szu-advtech/AdvTech/2022/32-林弋刚 指导老师-李俊杰/README.md

 Install PyTorch and ImageNet dataset following the [official PyTorch ImageNet training code](https://github.com/pytorch/examples/tree/master/imagenet).

-This repo aims to be minimal modifications on that code.
-Check the modifications by:

 ### Unsupervised Training

 This implementation only supports **multi-gpu**, **DistributedDataParallel** training, which is faster and simpler; single-gpu or DataParallel training is not supported.